nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimx95/driver_examples/dpu/fetch_yuv/example_board_readme.md

 Board settings
 ==============
-For LVDS2HDMI card(1920*1080), connect MINISAS port J16 to panel.
+For LVDS2HDMI card(1920*1080), connect HDMI port J17 to panel.
+For LCD_SPEC panel(1280*800), connect LVDS port J14 to panel.
+Ensure the J12 jumper connect to 12V, J15 jumper connect to 3.3V.

 Prepare the Demo
 ================